 The original house was built by one Thomas Watson-Wentworth, 1st Marquess of Rockingham.
 His son, the 2nd Marquess, twice Prime Minister of England, vastly expanded the property.
 Then in the 18th century, the house was inherited by the Earls Fitzwilliam.
 The 4th Earl was a celebrity, throwing parties for up to 10 thousand guests.
 Over a thousand people worked at the house in its heyday.
 The 7th Earl died in 1942 and his son inherited, but was killed in a plane crash in France just two years later.
 Since there was no heir the house was leased and fell to a number of uses, and the long road downhill began.

-More recently, scenes from the Churchill epic, Darkest Hour, were filmed here and perhaps the buiding’s darkest hour is behind it.
+More recently, scenes from the Churchill epic, Darkest Hour, and episodes of the television series Victoria, were filmed here and perhaps the building’s darkest hour is behind it.

 How to get there: Follow the M1 to Exit 35, just north of Sheffield and Rotherham, WW is just 3.4 miles or a nine minute drive away.
 Check the map on their website.